SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

 As you can see, "Color" fields render a colored box filled with the color selected at the item level.

 > [!NOTE]
-> To provision this kind of solution in a "classic" site you can eventually use a PnP Provisioning Template, which can provision both the list with the custom field, and the `JSLink` property at once.
+> To provision this kind of solution in a "classic" site you can eventually use a PnP provisioning template, which can provision both the list with the custom field, and the `JSLink` property at once.

 To migrate the previous solution to the SharePoint Framework, see the following steps.